Criminology (CRIM)

 Interpersonal and Professional Development in Criminology

 Students will be introduced to the values and skills essential to working competently and ethically in justice and human service systems.
-They will learn and practice various aspects of interpersonal communication, including effective listening, empathic engagement, appropriate self-disclosure, ethical decision making, teambuilding, advocacy skills, and interviewing techniques.
+They will learn and practice various aspects of interpersonal communication, including effective listening, empathic engagement, appropriate self-disclosure, ethical decision-making, teambuilding, advocacy skills, and interviewing techniques.
 Students will focus on self-awareness, critical thinking, and reflection, while embracing the values of diversity and humility.
 They will be active participants, engaging in experiential exercises and various practice sessions throughout the course.

 Level: UG

-Prerequisite(s): 15 credits of 1100-level or higher
+Prerequisite(s): 15 credits from courses at the 1100 level or higher

 Attributes: ASTR, ARTS